Anita Louise: Life and career

-At age seven, Louise appeared in the film Down to the Sea in Ships (1922).
+Louise was born on January 9, 1915, in New York City, the daughter of Louis and Ann Fremault.
+She attended the Professional Children's School.
+She made her acting debut on Broadway at the age of seven, in Peter Ibbetson.
+Louise appeared in the 1922 film Down to the Sea in Ships.
 She made her first credited screen debut at the age of nine in the film The Sixth Commandment (1924).
 In 1929, Louise dropped her surname, billing herself only by first and second names.